Makar, Nichushkin each notch 4-point nights, Avs rout Sharks - NewsBreak

 It was a light night of work for Colorado goalie Alexandar Georgiev, who registered his fourth shutout this season.

 Colorado extended its streak to eight straight wins over San Jose at home.
-The Sharks just didn’t have the energy to keep up with the fast-skating Avalanche after rallying for an overtime win in Winnipeg the previous night.
+The Sharks just didn’t have the energy to keep up with the fast-skating Avalanche after rallying for an overtime win the night before in Winnipeg.

-“We knew they might start a little tired so we wanted to jump on them early and give ourselves more confidence,” Makar explained.
-“I felt like we did that.
-But then we were able to maintain it the whole night.”

 Kaapo Kahkonen had a rough evening in goal for the Sharks and was pulled early in the second period after allowing five goals on 24 shots.
 James Reimer took over and allowed one.

-“They’re obviously a much better hockey team than we are,” Sharks defenseman Erik Karlsson said.
-“They came out ready to play and put us on our heels right from the start.
-Once that happens, they were in control of the game and we were second-guessing every decision we made. ...
-Just got to regroup and hopefully throw this one in the garbage.”

-Karlsson wasn’t pleased with a no call in the third period when he caught a stick in the face that drew blood.
-Before he left for the dressing room, Karlsson tossed his helmet in frustration, which drew a misconduct penalty.
+Sharks defenseman Erik Karlsson left for the dressing room early in the third period after taking a stick to the face that drew blood.
+There wasn’t a call on the play and Karlsson tossed his helmet in frustration, which drew a misconduct penalty.

-“They (officials) have a tough job and things are going to get missed and stuff.
-But I found that was a hard one to miss,” Karlsson said.
-“I didn’t even say anything bad.
-And to get disrespected like that, it’s tough to take.”

 Rantanen scored his 42nd goal of the season in the first period.
 That’s the fourth-most goals for a season since the Avalanche moved to town in 1995-96.
 Joe Sakic holds the top mark with 54 in 2000-01.